-Ca' Pesaro Palace, an imposing building, initially consisted of three medieval palaces, until it was bought by the Pesaro family between 1558 and 1628.
-The architect Baldassare Longhena was commissioned for restoration work, which ended around 1710, when the architect and the owners died.
-In any case, years and years of work, they were necessary to make this palace one of the masterpieces of the Venetian Baroque.
-In the nineteenth century, the Duchess Bevilacqua La Masa, granted the palace to the city with the aim of displaying works by various Venetian artists still untested.
+However, years and years of work were necessary to make this palace one of the Baroque masterpieces.
+In the nineteenth century, the Duchess Bevilacqua La Masa, granted the palace to the city, with the aim of displaying works by various Venetian artists who were not yet established.

 Today the building houses the International Gallery of Modern Art, owned by the Venezia Biennale, whose collection features works by nineteenth and early twentieth century artists such as Henri Matisse, Marc Chagall, Gustav Klimt, Paul Klee, Henry Moore, Kandinsky and other important Italian artists such as Vivarini, Bellini, Carpaccio, Tiziano, Giorgione, Tintoretto, in addition to the seventeenth and eighteenth century Venetian artists.

 The palace also houses the Oriental Art Museum, a rich collection of Chinese and Japanese artifacts, collected by the count of Bardi during his travels in the 19th century.